bikematrix/documentation/docs/configuration.md

 </TabItem>
 <TabItem value="example" label="Configuration Example">

-This is an example of the **site-wide core configuration** for the web components:
+This is an example of the **site-wide core configuration** for the SDK:

 ```html
 <script type="application/json" data-bikematrix-config>